flutter/website/src/get-started/flutter-for/ios-devs.md

 }
 ```

-For information on other ways to manage state, see [State management][].
+To learn more ways to manage state, check out [State management][].

 ### Animations

-There are two main types of UI animations.
-Implicit,
+Two main types of UI animations exist.
-which have a current and new value to animate to.
-And explicit,
+- Implicit that includes a current and new target value.
-which animate when explicitly asked to.
+- Explicit that animates when asked.

+#### Implicit Animation

+SwiftUI and Flutter take a similar approach to animation.
+In both frameworks, you specify parameters like `duration`, and `curve`.

-In SwiftUI implicit animations are handled by the `animate()` modifier,
+To handle implicit animation, **SwiftUI** uses the `animate()` modifier.

-as follows:
+{:.include-lang}
 ```swift
 Button(“Tap me!”){
    angle += 45